srinivasulurao/VoucherManagementSystem/README.md

 # VoucherManagementSystem

-This project is voucher redemption platform, using this platform store owners can distribute the vouchers to their customers to sell their products.
+This project is an ultimate voucher redemption platform for small to big business owners, using this platform store owners can distribute the vouchers to their customers to sell their products.

 **How It Works**